WFH Lounge · Best Picks

 The 30-Second Answer

-Thunderbolt 4 docks are the 2026 sweet spot for most WFH setups - 40 Gbps handles dual 4K@60 cleanly, the CalDigit TS4 owns the category, and you only need TB5 if you're running 8K or RAID arrays.
+Thunderbolt 4 docks are the 2026 sweet spot for most WFH setups - 40 Gbps handles dual 4K@60 cleanly, the CalDigit TS4 owns the category, and you only.

 Top pick